 The festive season is right on the corner.
 The BBQ grills are of great importance during those days.
 Wanted to refill that propane tank attached to the grill?
 And don’t know how to detach it?
 Here we go.

-In this article, we will teach you that how you can remove the propane tank from the grill safely.
+In this article, we will teach you how you can remove the propane tank from the grill safely.

 For the removal of the propane tank from the grill you just need to have some basic bolt and nut tools and some beginner’s knowledge about how to use them.